Predation: Role in ecosystems

 Predators affect their ecosystems not only directly by eating their own prey, but by indirect means such as reducing predation by other species, or altering the foraging behaviour of a herbivore, as with the biodiversity effect of wolves on riverside vegetation or sea otters on kelp forests.
 This may explain population dynamics effects such as the cycles observed in lynx and snowshoe hares.

 Trophic level

 One way of classifying predators is by trophic level.
 Carnivores that feed on herbivores are secondary consumers; their predators are tertiary consumers, and so forth.
 At the top of this food chain are apex predators such as lions.
 Many predators however eat from multiple levels of the food chain; a carnivore may eat both secondary and tertiary consumers.
 This means that many predators must contend with intraguild predation, where other predators kill and eat them.
 For example, coyotes compete with and sometimes kill gray foxes and bobcats.

-Trophic transfer

-Trophic transfer within an ecosystem refers to the transport of energy and nutrients as a result of predation.
-Energy passes from one trophic level to the next as predators consume organic matter from another organism’s body.
-Within each transfer, while there are uses of energy, there are also losses of energy.